cfech/aws-solutions-architect-associate/README.md

     - `Provisioned Throughput` - specify level of throughput to be supported
     - `Bursting throughput` - scales with the amount of storage

+- `AWS DataSync` - fast and simple way to securely sync existing files systems into `EFS`
+    - Securely and efficiently copy files over internet or direct connect
+    - copies file data and metadata

 ### Amazon FSx ###
 ![text](./images/ebs/fsx.png)